 - …or buy one from any participating museum

-- A ticket was valid for the hours of the event, during which time you could also use it as a network travel pass for Vienna and for the special shuttle buses that operated.
-(You may find other included travel experiences, such as a street art river cruise or sightseeing bus)
+- Your ticket is valid for the hours of the event, during which time you can also use it as a pass for the special shuttle buses that operate

-The night “only” lasts seven or so hours: use the ORF site or the booklet to plan your schedule carefully.
+The night “only” lasts six hours: use the ORF site to plan your schedule carefully.
 With tens of thousands participating, queues can develop for the more popular locations.

 My tip: use the early evening to explore some of the less well-known museums and leave the heavyweights until late, when crowds have begun to thin.